rgildiaz/ITI/projects/gravwell/README.md

 Unfortunately, there is no easy way to integrate Grafana's frontend and Gravwell's backend.

-While Loki + Grafana has potential, Grafana seems to be best suited to integrate into a stack that already exists.

 ## Conclusion

-Gravwell does what it promises, and exceeds expectations for a FOSS app.
+Gravwell does what it promises, and exceeds expectations for being free and open source.
+However, better alternatives may exist in applications such as Grafana, which have more polished user experiences and no limits on ingest capacity.

 ## Additional Notes & References